 WAAW and EAAD: letters to NHS, universities and professional organisations

 PHE has written to various organisations about EAAD, WAAW and the Antibiotic Campaign.

 Resources for local and social media campaign

-PHE has also created a number of resources to support local and social media campaigns including:
+PHE has created a number of resources to support local and social media campaigns including:

 - key messages on antibiotic use – guidance on how to use antibiotics responsibly for patients, animal keepers and pet owners.
 PHE has also produced a short video to help explain the problem of antibiotic resistance;

-- resources toolkit for healthcare professionals in England – provides guidance on how to use antibiotic awareness resources to support he Antibiotic Guardian campaign and local initiatives;
+- resources toolkit for healthcare professionals in England – provides guidance on how to use antibiotic awareness resources to support the Antibiotic Guardian campaign and local initiatives;

 - quizzes and crosswords – downloadable documents on antibiotic resistance, which can be used by the public and healthcare professionals;